 Crash Course in Terminator Lore

 The central conflict of the Terminator franchise is an apocalyptic war of mankind versus machines.
 But one of the unique things about these movies is the fact that while this war is a strong presence within the narrative, it’s seldom depicted on screen.
 In-universe, the war takes place in the future and wipes out most of humanity.
-Mankind ultimately wins this war, but the machines make one last effort to win the war–before it even starts.
+Mankind ultimately wins this fight, but the machines make one last effort to win the war–before it even starts.

 The original Terminator movie is set in 1984, a good forty years before the war.
 This is where we first meet Sarah Connor, a hapless waitress who spends her days mixing up the customers’ orders and her nights being stood up.
 Sarah does not see herself as the center of any grand conflict.
 Yet Sarah finds herself the target of a formidable assassin who pursues her with inhuman relentlessness.